ezsystems/requirements/eZ Platform/Admin UI/README.md

 ## Prototype Objective
 "As an eZ Engineer, I want...

-To create a functioning, experimental combination of Symfony3, eZ Platform, and a mix of existing elements (in YUI) and rewritten elements (in a new framework), for the purpose of research and development (prototype), so that I can get a better picture of how such a hybrid approach may work."
+To create a functioning, experimental combination of Symfony, eZ Platform, and a mix of existing elements (in YUI) and rewritten elements (in a new framework), for the purpose of research and development (prototype), so that I can get a better picture of how such a hybrid approach may work."

 The underlying main goals are:
-- By adopting Symfony 3, we will provide developers (especially the ones who are experienced with eZ Publish or Symfony) a substantially faster and easier way to develop, extend, and customize eZ Platform.
+- By adopting Symfony, we will provide developers (especially the ones who are experienced with eZ Publish or Symfony) a substantially faster and easier way to develop, extend, and customize eZ Platform.
 - The core of the Admin UI will be in Symfony, with server side routes, etc. It